• Skip to primary navigation

 How to combat boredom!
 You know what works best for you.
 For me, reading a book and watching a movie easily helps me from being bored.
 What would you enjoy?
 Maybe perusing a magazine, working on a crossword puzzle, sudoku, listen to music, sketchbook, write in a journal, listen to a podcast, or how about editing images/videos on your computer.

-On Board
+On Board:

 Sanitize everything you’ll be touching with disinfectant wipes!
 I don’t bring the entire package of disinfectant wipes.
 I take a few and put them in a little sandwich bag.
 Make sure to wipe the seat pocket which is known to be a germ collector.

-Stay hydrated.
 A great way to avoid jet lag is to stay well hydrated.
 Stay away from coffee and alcohol.
 Both those drinks will dehydrate the body.
-Not drinking and retaining enough water can certainly make you feel fatigue, so be careful!
+Not drinking and retaining enough water can certainly make you feel fatigued, so be careful!
 I always bring my empty water bottle through security and fill up at the water station after going through security.
 I also bring herbal tea with me.
 It’s easy to get a cup of hot water from a flight attendant.

 If you don’t know this already, the free headphones you’re given on airplanes suck.
 How do I know this?
 Well, I used them for years not caring too much about quality headphones until one day I was on a flight and couldn’t hear the dialog well of a quality movie.
 I asked my husband to borrow his headphones for a minute and I couldn’t believe the difference in my hearing the dialog and not hearing it.
 It was a NIGHT and DAY difference!
 So you can guess what my Christmas present was a couple of months later ; ) Be sure to bring along your own headphones!
 I have noise-cancelling larger Bose ones – and I love them!

-EDIT: A few years later I got smaller one earbud size headphones that are also noise-cancelling Bose.
+EDIT: A few years later I got smaller earbud-size headphones that are also noise-cancelling Bose.
 I LOVE these because they are so small.
-Take up way less space then the larger ones.
+Take up way less space than the larger ones.
 These are the ones I use now.
+I purchased some headphones for my parents long-haul flight that cost in the $60-70 range.

 MY LIST OF WHAT I BRING IN MY FLIGHT PURSE:

 I’ve looked long and hard for a travel purse.
 Bringing this on flights has been a lifesaver.
 I can fit everything inside with the exception of my neck pillow which is in a sack and clipped onto the travel purse.
+EDITED TO ADD: I used this purse constantly for two years and it served me well.
+It started wearing on the bottom and back but was an excellent purchase for a budget-friendly purse.

 I never go on a flight without my neck pillow.
 This is essential.

 I bring a blankie!
 Yes, I always bring this travel blanket on every long flight.
-It is a comfort to know that I won’t be freezing cold on the plane and I can sleep warm and comfortable.
+It is a comfort to know that I won’t be freezing cold on the plane and I can sleep warm and comfortably.
 A travel sack keeps it all tidy and compact.

 Do you know what helps me get better quality sleep?
 An eye mask!
-It doesn’t bother me if my seat-mate wants to read or is watching a movie at 3:00 o’clock in the morning.
+It doesn’t bother me if my seat mate wants to read or is watching a movie at 3:00 o’clock in the morning.
 Because I don’t see anything while wearing the mask.

 I bring an extra pair of socks to keep my feet warm.
 This is a must.
 I hate cold feet.

-Get up from your seat every couple hours and take a walk about and do some light stretching.
+Get up from your seat every couple of hours and take a walk about and do some light stretching.

-Hygiene kit: travel toothbrush, moisturizer, lip balm face wipes, hand wipes (sanitizer), contact lens kit, eye drops, glasses, tissues, panty liners, body wipes, small hairbrush, tampons, anti-diarrhea medicine.
+Travel toothbrush, moisturizer, lip balm face wipes, hand wipes (sanitizer), contact lens kit, eye drops, glasses, tissues, panty liners, body wipes, small hairbrush, tampons, anti-diarrhea medicine.
 (If you have any problems onboard this medicine can help get you through a flight).
 I put a few drops of Lavender essential oil on a cotton pad and place in a sandwich bag.
 If there are any smells you can’t stand, this can help you get through it.
 Also, I get occasional earaches.
 Lavender oil on a cotton pad placed over my ear helps relieve those darn earaches.

 Water Bottle